Kagamma/cge-3d-particle-emitter/README.md

 - BoundingBox and frustum culling works.
 The emitter doesn't calculate bounding box so you need to set up bounding box manually via Effect.BBox property, either by code or by using particle editor.
 - Visible works.
 - The component registers to TRenderStatistics as 1 Shape / 1 Scene.
 - Instancing, by putting the same emitter to multiple TCastleTransform nodes works.
 It doesn't use GPU instancing at the moment.
+Note that it is necessary to set  AllowsInstancing = True for this to work.
+- If AllowsInstancing = False, then particle's position is independent from emitter's transformation.
 - Use StartEmitting instead of ProcessEvents for start / stop emitting.
 - AllowsUpdateWhenCulled = False will stop update particle if emitter's boundingbox is outside of frustum view.